 I was reading a forum yesterday when I came across a post regarding the Chrome update issue.
 In this post, a guy reported an issue that Chrome was showing the “Chrome version is out of date” message.

 And the Chrome menu button’s color was changed to red.
 But when he tries to update the browser manually the page shows the same error in the browser window..

 If this is the case on your Google Chrome, that means the Google Chrome Helper is probably corrupted or 2-3 months outdated.
 To fix this problem, you will need to download a standalone updated version of Google Chrome.

 Click the download button instead and install it on top of your current Google Chrome.
 This should fix the update Chrome browser failing issue.

-You may also uninstall the current Google Chrome in your system and install that new and updated Google Chrome installer you just downloaded.
+User may also uninstall the current Google Chrome in your system and install that new and updated Google Chrome installer you just downloaded.
 It should work just like a fresh install.

 Among those methods, the last one is our highly recommended option.
 It replaces the old Google Chrome and starts a new slate.
 But if you have important bookmarks and you have not to log in your Gmail and did the syncing process, install the standalone installer on top of the current.